 Let your head breathe

 Heat and moisture weaken hair.
-Materials that regulate temperature and don’t stay soggy help keep hair stronger and your scalp happier.
+Materials that regulate temperature and do not stay soggy help keep hair stronger and your scalp happier.

 Protect the problem areas